4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/09-Calling-your-first-function/README.md

 ### :exclamation: IMPORTANT:

-*There is a repl.it classroom with plenty of exercises dedicated to functions.
+*There are exercises dedicated to functions.
 We encourage you to go and finish those after completing this exercise.
-Once you feel more comfortable with functions, return here.*
+Once you feel more comfortable with [functions](https://github.com/4GeeksAcademy/javascript-functions-exercises-tutorial), return here.*

 ## :pencil: Instructions